-Keystone Academy Trust is committed to minimising risk through effectively identifying, categorising, measuring, managing, monitoring and reporting risk.
+The trust is committed to minimising risk through effectively identifying, categorising, measuring, managing, monitoring and reporting risk.
 This means managing the likelihood of an unwanted event happening, assessing the consequences of this, and ultimately assessing the benefits and threats to focus mitigating and preventing harm in all areas of the trust's operations.

-1. Legal framework
+2. Legal framework